FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 - Always praise your dog or give him a treat after an injection to associate the insulin therapy with a pleasant experience.

-- Although Vetsulin pork insulin is approved for once-a-day dosing, veterinarians generally do not favor once daily insulin therapy because it makes it more difficult to regulate a dog.
-Once-a-day insulin therapy is used only when the owner is not able to give the dog two injections a day, or in those cases where a dog can be well-regulated with one daily injection.
+- Although Vetsulin pork insulin is approved for once-a-day dosing.
+Veterinarians generally do not favor once daily insulin therapy because it makes it more difficult to regulate a dog.
+Once-a-day insulin therapy is used only when the owner is not able to give the dog two injections a day.
+And other cases where a dog can be well-regulated with one daily injection.
 Your veterinarian can recommend a proper dosing regimen for your dog.

 - Unopened vials of insulin should be stored in the refrigerator.
 Write the date you opened the vial on the label as a reminder to discard it after one month.